Enhancing HOI Detection with Contextual Cues from Large Vision-Language Models: Experiments

-\textbf{Implementation Details.} In order to ensure a fair comparison with previous methods, we adopted DETR as the object detector and used the ViT-B/32 variant of CLIP.
-The number of layers for each decoder of the two branches is $6$.
-The parameters of the CLIP model are kept frozen during the training process.
-We selected InstructBLIP \cite{dai2023instructblip} as our large VLM.
+In order to ensure a fair comparison, we adopt the same basic framework, parameters, and the same variant of CLIP used in the base model integrated with ConCue during the training process.
+We selected InstructBLIP \cite{dai2023instructblip} as the large VLM.
 During the whole training, we utilized the AdamW optimizer with an initial learning rate of $5e\mbox{-}5$.
 The batch size is $16$.
-The number of queries is set to $64$.
 All training processes are executed on $4$ NVIDIA A800 GPUs.